Ido-Barnea/Chess-But-Better/README.md

   <h1>Chess But Better</h1>

   <p>
-    Chess with an added layer of complexity.
+    Chess with an added layer of complexity
   </p>